Gundagai: Origin of name

+The name "Gundagai" may derive from "Gundagair", an 1838 pastoral run in the name of William Hutchinson to the immediate north of current day Gundagai.
+The Aboriginal word "gair" was recorded at Yass in 1836 by the naturalist George Bennett and means "bird", as in budgerigar or "good bird".
+In that context "Gundagai" means place of birds but that place name may refer to the area to the north of Gundagai not to Gundagai town.
+The word "gundagai" is also said to mean "cut with a hand-axe behind the knee".

 Notable residents

 In the 1830s, Horatio Wills and his family lived near Gundagai.
 The Wills' son, Thomas Wills who was born in the Gundagai area, is credited with co-inventing Australian Rules football and for being coach and captain to the first Australian Aboriginal cricket team.

 Gundagai Aboriginal elders, Jimmy Clements and John Noble, attended the 1927 opening of the new Federal Parliament House in Canberra by the Duke of York (later George VI).
 Jimmy Clements, also known as King Billy, whose traditional name was Yangar, walked forward to respectfully salute the Duke and Duchess of York (later Queen Elizabeth The Queen Mother), and after that the two elders were formally presented to the royal couple as prominent citizens of Australia.

 Post office

-Gundagai Post Office opened on 1 April 1843 as the township (gazetted in 1838) developed.
+Gundagai Post Office opened on 1 April 1843 as the township, gazetted in 1838, developed.

 Railway

-The railway reached Gundagai in 1886 with a branch line to Tumut from Cootamundra on the Main Southern railway line.
-The branch line was extended reaching Tumut in 1903 and Batlow and Kunama, at the end of the Tumut and Kunama railway lines, in 1923.
-The line was finally closed after flood damage in 1984.
+The railway reached Gundagai in 1886 as a branch line from Cootamundra on the Main Southern railway line.
+The branch line was later extended, reaching Tumut in 1903 and Batlow and Kunama, at the end of the Tumut and Kunama railway lines, in 1923.
+The line was closed after flood damage in 1984.